mcgarrah/password_check/README.md

 Code quality is secondary to feature evaluation goals.

+TODO: Fix known issue with redundant code for evaluations of password complexity.
 TODO: Combine all files into a single HTML file for ease of distribution.